 For our testimony today we want to reiterate four points from these submissions and our prior work:

 - Encryption is important – it provides the foundation for our digital world, and in a country like Australia, where nearly 90% of the population has access to the internet, encryption is essential for protecting not only the cybersecurity of connected critical infrastructure, but also protecting its people from criminal activity online.

 - Undermining encryption hurts security – every proposal for a mechanism to allow law enforcement to bypass encryption has been found to have security flaws that could, if deployed, cause grave damage to people, governments, and infrastructure.
 It could also have knock-on effects that we cannot anticipate today.

 - Undermining encryption will not solve law enforcement’s problems – principles of sovereignty and criminal incentives will likely drive law enforcement targets toward tools and technologies that are beyond the reach of any mandated access mechanism, leaving those who are less technically sophisticated or financially privileged to bear the brunt on any insecurity caused by a mandate; and finally

 - There are other means to assist law enforcement – there are many questions at the intersection of crime and technology, and as this committee has recognized, those questions cannot be addressed in a silo.
-These topics require careful consideration and investment, including in education and training for law enforcement and research into rights-respecting mechanisms to streamline cross-border requests for data needed f.
-Experts have identified strategies help law enforcement without undermining encryption.
+These topics require careful consideration and investment, including in education and training for law enforcement and research into rights-respecting mechanisms to streamline cross-border requests for data needed.
+Experts have identified strategies to help law enforcement without undermining encryption.
 While these would have to be evaluated for their impact on human rights, they provide a better starting point for these conversations and a good path for further investigation.